grafana/grafana/docs/sources/dashboards/assess-dashboard-usage/index.md

 To find data source insights:

-1. Go to the Data source list view.
+1. Go to the **Connections**.
+1. Under Your connections, click **Data sources**.
-1. Click on a data source.
+1. Click a data source.
 1. Click the **Insights** tab.

-{{< figure src="/static/img/docs/enterprise/datasource_insights.png" max-width="650px" class="docs-image--no-shadow" >}}
+{{< figure src="/media/docs/grafana/dashboards/screenshot-data-source-insights-9.5.png" max-width="650px" class="docs-image--no-shadow" >}}

 ## Presence indicator

 > **Note:** Available in [Grafana Enterprise]({{< relref "../../introduction/grafana-enterprise/" >}}) version 7.0 and later, and [Grafana Cloud Pro and Advanced](/docs/grafana-cloud/).

 When you are signed in and looking at a dashboard, you can know who is looking at the same dashboard as you are via a presence indicator, which displays avatars of users who have recently interacted with the dashboard.
-The default timeframe is 10 minutes.
+The default time frame is 10 minutes.
 To see the user's name, hover over the user's avatar.
 The avatars come from [Gravatar](https://gravatar.com) based on the user's email.

 When there are more active users on a dashboard than can fit within the presence indicator, click the **+X** icon.
 Doing so opens [dashboard insights]({{< relref "#dashboard-and-data-source-insights" >}}), which contains more details about recent user activity.